sjhloco/nornir_validate/docs/contribute/test_lint_doc.rst

 New feature/sub-feature need adding to the examples and indexes files.

-- `subfeature_index_files <https://github.com/sjhloco/nornir_validate/tree/main/example_validations/subfeature_index_files>`_: These indexes are used to automatically generate validation files.
+- `index_files <https://github.com/sjhloco/nornir-validate/tree/main/src/nornir_validate/index_files>`_: These indexes are used to automatically generate validation files.
 Add the sub-feature name to the os_specific *xx_subfeat_index.yml* file, if it is a new sub-feature it will also need adding to *all_subfeat_index.yml*
-- `validation_files <https://github.com/sjhloco/nornir_validate/tree/main/example_validations/validation_files>`_:These files contain validation examples that can be manually used by end users.
+- `example_validation_files <https://github.com/sjhloco/nornir-validate/tree/main/example_validation_files>`_:These files contain validation examples that can be manually used by end users.
 Add the sub-feature validation example (can get from test files) to the os_specific *xx_validations.yml* file, if it is a new sub-feature it will also need adding to *all_validations.yml*